Non-toxic ionic liquids for silk processing

 Researchers have found an eco-friendly approach that can eliminate the use of toxic chemicals in silk processing.

-The team, led by Dr Kamatchi Sankaranarayan, has identified 4 different ILs that can be effective in extracting silk proteins from raw fibres.

-This new research, published in Chemistry Select by Wiley Publishers, has potential for use in sericin extraction from both mulberry (Bombyx mori) and non-mulberry silks, such as Muga (Antheraea assamensis) and Eri (Philosamia ricini), indigenous to Northeast India.

 The researchers explored six different ILs and found some of them were particularly effective in removing sericin without damaging the silk protein structure.
-The ones showing the greatest promise included 1-Butyl-3-methylimidazolium chloride (BMIM.Cl), 1-ethyl-3-methylimidazolium tetrafluoroborate (EMIM.BF4), and Tetraethylammonium bromide (TEAB).
-TEAB appeared to be highly effective due to its ability to destabilize sericin proteins.
+The ones showing greatest promise included 1-Butyl-3-methylimidazolium chloride (BMIM.Cl), 1-ethyl-3-methylimidazolium tetrafluoroborate (EMIM.BF4) and Tetraethylammonium bromide (TEAB).
+TEAB appeared to be highly effective due to its ability to destabilise sericin proteins.

-The research holds great significance for the silk industry.
-Not only does it offer a more environmentally friendly alternative to traditional chemical methods, but it also paves the way for efficient sericin extraction from non-mulberry silks, potentially leading to new applications for these unique fibres.
-This is the first instance of using ILs for sericin extraction from non-mulberry silks, highlighting the potential of this new approach for a more sustainable and diverse silk industry.

 Comments